michaelb958/StackExchangeTopbarTools/README.md

 }, ...);
 </pre>

-Use `links.prepend` instead of `links.append` to add the link at the start instead of the end.
+Use `links.prepend` instead of `links.append` to add the links at the start instead of the end.

 * `.id` is the ID of the link, used internally to refer to that link.
 No two links may share an ID; this is enforced by code.
 * `.text` is the human-readable text of the link.